The men's 4x400m relay finishes fourth at Texas Relays.

 Photo Gallery by Michael Patrick Reese

-Leon Settle has served as an assistant coach in sprints, jumps and relays at UTEP for two seasons.
+Leon Settle has served as an assistant coach in sprints, jumps and relays at UTEP for four seasons.

 While at UTEP, Settle has mentored one Olympic qualifier, three IAAF World Championships qualifiers, two NCAA Championships qualifiers, 10 NCAA Preliminary qualifiers, five Conference USA Champions and one C-USA Freshman of the Meet.

-Settle also coached the 4x400m relay team that posted a time of 3:11.64 breaking the C-USA meet record that was set in 2003.
+Settle also coached the 4x400m relay team that broke the C-USA indoor meet record that was set in 2003 by TCU.

 At UTEP, Settle is the meet director for the UTEP Springtime and UTEP Invitational home meets.